sfepy/sfepy/doc/developer_guide.rst

      a deeper git-fu in case of conflicts.
 For beginners, it is advisable to clone always a fresh copy if they see a conflict.

-There is another option, however, useful when you wish to get feedback on a larger set of changes.
-This option is to publish your repository at some free git hosting web site like `Github <http://github.com/>`_ and let the other developers know about it.
+There is another option than submitting patches, however, useful when you wish to get feedback on a larger set of changes.
+This option is to publish your repository at a free git hosting web site like `Github <http://github.com/>`_ and let the other developers know about it.
 For example, Robert usually publishes fixes to issues at http://github.com/rc/sfepy for review, before pushing them to the main repository.

 .. _notes_patches: